YinHK-gameDev/unity-learn/scripting cheestsheet/Event/UnityEvents/README.md

 7. Select the **function** you wish to be called (a method that subscribe to the event - event handler)

 8. You can add more than one callback for the event

-When configuring a UnityEvent in the Inspector there are two types of function calls that are supported:

-- **Static**.
-Static calls are preconfigured calls, with preconfigured values that are set in the UI .
-This means that when the callback is invoked, the target function is invoked with the argument that has been entered into the UI.
-- **Dynamic**.
-Dynamic calls are invoked using an argument that is sent from code, and this is bound to the type of UnityEvent that is being invoked.
-The UI filters the callbacks and only shows the dynamic calls that are valid for the UnityEvent.

 ### Event vs UnityEvents